Jiayang1311/JiayangXu_ELEC2645_C-programming-project_ECHO-assistant/README.md

 (the -lm is required to link the math library).
 You can also use make -B to force a rebuild using the provided Makefile.

-Then run the code with ./main.out
+Then run the code with ./main.out or main.out

 And you can also delete the file by del main.out